Best Mutual Funds for a Strong US Dollar

 How the U.S. Dollar Affects Investments

-Best Types of Funds When the U.S. Dollar is Strong
+Best Types of Funds for a Strong Dollar

 So when the U.S. dollar is stronger in relation to foreign currencies, with all other things being equal, U.S. stocks of large exporting companies generally don't perform as well as large foreign countries exporting to the U.S.